wso2/k8s-api-operator/README.md

     ```sh
     export WSO2_API_OPERATOR_VERSION=v1.2.0-alpha
     ```
-- Execute the following command to install API Operator interactively and configure repository to push the microgateway image.
+- Execute the following command to install API Operator interactively and configure repository to push the built managed API image.
 - Select "Docker Hub" as the repository type.
 - Enter repository name of your Docker Hub account (usually it is the username as well).
+  - Supports both `jennifer` and `docker.io/jennifer` (backward compatibility) as repository name.
-- Enter username and the password
+- Enter username and the password.
-- Confirm configuration are correct with entering "Y"
+- Confirm configuration are correct with entering "Y".

     ```sh
     >> apictl install api-operator